meta-me/metame-website/help/_posts/2019-10-15-who-can-see-my-data.md

 #### Who can see my telemetry data?
 Telemetry data is sent to our servers to help us improve the MetaMe.
 Telemetry data will never be shared with other parties.

-You can choose turn off telemetry in the settings.
+For those uncomfortable about telemetry, you can turn off telemetry in the settings.